All Episodes

 If that's what they want, they can vote to keep it.

-But we have the vote that day, and it'll probably be a supermajority.
+But we have the vote that day, and it'll probably be a super majority.

-It'll probably be like traditional legislation, and it'll be simple majority for repeal, and then the replace will be like a traditional bill, and it may or may not pass, but everybody will get a chance.
+And then the replace will be like a traditional bill, and it may or may not pass, but everybody will get a chance.

 I have a free market bill that doesn't have any mandates in it and doesn't have any extra subsidies in it, just the free market competition buying groups.